marilenehohmuth/GlioblastomaDiscovery/README.md

 #### R on MacOS

-Use the installer avaliable at [R for MacOS](http://lib.stat.cmu.edu/R/CRAN/)
+Use the installer available at [R for MacOS](http://lib.stat.cmu.edu/R/CRAN/)

 #### R on Windows

-Use the installer avaliable at [R for Windows](http://lib.stat.cmu.edu/R/CRAN/)
+Use the installer available at [R for Windows](http://lib.stat.cmu.edu/R/CRAN/)

 #### RStudio on Linux